Is qualitative research less rigorous? Debunking the myth in your PhD

 Those are not lesser questions.
 They are different questions.

-And different questions require different standards of quality.
+Different questions require different standards of quality.

 If you are studying grief, belonging, inequality, identity or stigma, the goal is not measurement.
 It is understanding.
 That requires depth, nuance and contextual sensitivity.

-That is not softness.
+That is not softness, fluffiness or “less than”.
 It is complexity.

 The myth that numbers equal legitimacy